Get care

 How to submit a tier cost-sharing or formulary exception request

-You may submit a request for a formulary exception.
+You may submit a request for a formulary or tier exception.
 The pharmacy benefits manager reviews all requests.
 If you, your appointed representative, or your prescriber would like to initiate an exception request, please submit a coverage determination.

 Please note that if you are approved for a formulary exception, you are not permitted to also request a tier exception for that same drug.
 For more information on coverage determinations, including how to submit, please reference the coverage determination section.